Putting a $3,000+ custom art piece into the hands of an airline baggage handler is terrifying. We know.

 Critical: Do not squish the ears.

 Void Fill: Stuff your underarmor, tail, and handpaws into the gaps.
 Nothing should rattle.
+If you use cooling gear, pack the cooling vest flat against the case lid as an extra cushion layer.

 Flying vs. Shipping